Faheem506pk/big-AGI/docs/deploy-analytics.md

-# alpha-AGI Analytics
+# Zaplead Analytics

-The open-source alpha-AGI project provides support for the following analytics services:
+The open-source Zaplead project provides support for the following analytics services:

 - **Vercel Analytics**: automatic when deployed to Vercel
 - **Google Analytics 4**: manual setup required

-The following is a quick overview of the Analytics options for the deployers of this open-source project. alpha-AGI is deployed to many large-scale and enterprise though various ways (custom builds, Docker, Vercel, Cloudflare, etc.), and this guide is for its customization.
+The following is a quick overview of the Analytics options for the deployers of this open-source project.
+Zaplead is deployed to many large-scale and enterprise though various ways (custom builds, Docker, Vercel, Cloudflare, etc.), and this guide is for its customization.

 ## Service Configuration